JingfeiPeng/EnergyStationBackend/readme.md

-#Must create jwtPrivateKey environment variable as a salf in JWT token creation
+#Must create jwtPrivateKey environment variable as a salt in JWT token creation